V2025-01-06

 Authority and responsibilities:

-- Produces minutes for dissemination
+- Approve public minutes for dissemination (secretariat produces meeting minutes)

-- Maintains a risk register for their AG
+- Maintains a group risk register

 - Holds members and workstream leads accountable and provides transparency for defined work packages